HoyPido/ios_sdk_v3/README.md

 ```

 ##### If you don't have client's phone number:

+Don't forget to dismiss the controller which you receive in the callback method otherwise the web view will remain on the screen.

 ```
 [discovery startOperatorDiscoveryInController:<theControllerFromWhichYouWishtToLaunchMobileConnectInsertHere> completitionHandler:^(BaseWebController * _Nullable controller, DiscoveryResponse * _Nullable operatorsData, NSError * _Nullable error) {